Fast food in China: Collaboration with MiHoYo's Video Game Genshin Impact

-Chinese fast-food restaurants vs American fast food
+Fast-food restaurants vs American fast food

 One reason that Chinese fast-food companies have not been successful in China is that Chinese food in general is already fast and convenient by nature.
 Chinese people are already used to fast, cheap food, but the exotic nature of American food makes it somewhat more desirable.
 The second major reason is that McDonald's and KFC establishments in China have placed a massive emphasis on cleanliness to the point that customers would choose them over a Chinese fast-food counterpart.

 Use of coupons has also played a major role in American fast-food success over Chinese chains.
 While McDonald's and Kentucky's prices are not any cheaper than those of Chinese chains, coupons made their food much more affordable for poor people and increased brand recognition.
 By spreading coupons around and advertising cheaper deals to Chinese locals, McDonald's and KFC made themselves immediately noticeable to almost every person in urban Chinese settings.

 KFC employed an extended menu that contained Chinese food in addition to the food that its American counterparts sell.
 By doing this it was able to nearly match the items Chinese fast-food restaurants sell while putting an Americanized spin on it that readily drew in Chinese locals.
 The sheer speed at which KFC expanded also played a major role in its success over nascent Chinese fast food chains.
 By opening restaurants extremely quickly and strategically placing them in major cities, it overshadowed Chinese chains before they had the chance to develop.
 KFC usually gives the public an image of a specialist in fried chicken.
 However, KFC started to add more Chinese food ingredients into its new menu as it entered the Chinese market.
 KFC is one of the few fast food restaurant that sells breakfast.
 Congee, egg tarts, and breakfast rice roll are some signature Chinese dishes added to the KFC menu.
 The company started designing more products that favored local customer's tastes, which made KFC a more competitive fast food company in China.
 The localization strategy helped KFC reach peak revenue in 2004, making up 46.4% of the fast food market that year.